As Efforts to Bring Medical Marijuana to Nebraska Begin Again, Advocates and Opponents Ready For More Debate

 Nebraska Medical Marijuana Advocates at State Capitol

-Sen. Anna Wishart speaks to medical marijuana rally at the state capitol.
+Sen. Anna Wishart speaks at a medical marijuana rally at the state capitol.
 (Photo courtesy of Nebraskans for Medical Marijuana)